sbt/sbt/src/sphinx/Getting-Started/Basic-Def.rst

 when the task executes.

-The `T` vs. `Task[T]` type difference has this implication: a setting key can't depend on a task key, because a setting key is evaluated only once on project load, and not re-run.
+The `T` vs. `Task[T]` type difference has this implication: a setting can't depend on a task, because a setting is evaluated only once on project load and is not re-run.
 More on this in :doc:`more about settings <More-About-Settings>`, coming up soon.

 Keys in sbt interactive mode